olin/studentgovernment/README.md

 Ratified at a Town Meeting on March 5th, 2015.

 Re-ratified at a Town Meeting on April 13th, 2018.

+Re-ratified at a Town meeting on February 12th, 2020.

 [Read it online](https://github.com/olin/studentgovernment/blob/master/constitution.md).